jrenaud90/TidalPy/Documentation/future_structure.md

 # The Future TidalPy Structure

 TidalPy's internals are being rewritten in C++.
 The new implementation lives in modules that carry a `_x` suffix (`structures_x`, `Tides_x`, `RadialSolver_x`, `rheology_x`, and so on) and ships side by side with the classic modules today.
-In a future major release the `_x` modules will become the only TidalPy: the classic modules will be removed and the new ones will drop their suffix.
-Nothing about the classic API changes until then, but any new development on TidalPy will happen in the `_x` modules, other than bug fixes.
-We highly encourage new projects to start using the `_x` modules or make plans to switch.
+In a future major release the `_x` modules become the only TidalPy: the classic modules are removed and the new ones drop their suffix.
+Nothing about the classic API changes until then, but all new development happens in the `_x` modules, and the classic modules receive bug fixes only.
+New projects should start with the `_x` modules, and existing ones should plan to switch.

 The 0.8.X series is the last to include the classic modules.
 It will continue to receive bug fixes, but no new features, until the end of 2026, and support for 0.8.X after 2026 is not guaranteed.
 Plan to finish porting before then.